-Fashion and art unite at luxury scarf atelier Alba Amicorum, opening soon in Kinnerton Yard.
+Fashion and art unite at luxury scarf atelier Alba Amicorum, in Kinnerton Yard.
 Founder Darshana Shilpi Rouget tells Cally Squires all about it.

 I lived in New York for 20 years and was a creative director working with many different brands.

 Then I reconnected with my now-husband, who I’d first met in 1987.

 We’d lost touch for 17 years and met by chance again, which was when I then moved here to London.